 Thomas Baty (8 February 1869 – 9 February 1954), also known as Irene Clyde, was an English international lawyer, writer and activist.
-They[a] were a renowned legal scholar and international law expert, spending the majority of their career as a legal advisor to the Japanese Foreign Office and publishing several works on international law.
+Baty was a renowned legal scholar and international law expert, spending the majority of a distinguished career as a legal advisor to the Japanese Foreign Office and publishing several works on international law.
 Baty was also a notable advocate for radical feminism and against binary gender distinctions.
-Contemporary scholars have described them variously as non-binary, genderfluid, transgender, or a trans woman.
+Contemporary scholars have described Baty variously as non-binary, genderfluid, transgender, or a trans woman.

 Baty was born in Stanwix, Cumberland.
-Despite their father's early death, Baty's academic prowess earned them a scholarship to The Queen's College, Oxford, where they completed a degree in jurisprudence in 1892.
-They furthered their studies at Trinity College, Cambridge.
-Baty's career included teaching positions at several prominent universities and a prolific writing output on international law.
-Using the name Irene Clyde, she[a] published Beatrice the Sixteenth, a feminist utopian novel set in a genderless society, as well as founding the short-lived Aëthnic Union and co-founded the journal Urania to challenge binary gender categories.
-Their legal career led them to Japan in 1916, where they served as a legal adviser to the Japanese government and were awarded the Order of the Sacred Treasure for their work.
+Despite the early death of Baty's father, academic prowess earned Baty a scholarship to The Queen's College, Oxford, where a degree in jurisprudence was completed in 1892, followed by further studies at Trinity College, Cambridge.
+Baty's career encompassed teaching positions at several prominent universities and a prolific output of writings on international law.
+Under the name Irene Clyde, Baty published Beatrice the Sixteenth, a feminist utopian novel set in a genderless society, founded the short-lived Aëthnic Union, and co-founded the journal Urania to challenge binary gender categories.
+Baty's legal career led to Japan in 1916, where Baty's service as a legal adviser to the Japanese government earned Baty the Order of the Sacred Treasure.

-During their tenure in Japan, Baty developed a legal philosophy that emphasised effective control over territory as the sole criterion for state recognition, a view that justified Japanese expansionist policies.
-They defended Japan's actions in international forums, including the League of Nations.
-Despite the geopolitical tensions of World War II, Baty remained in Japan, continuing their work for the Japanese government.
-Their alignment with Japanese policies led to considerations of treason by the British government, but they were ultimately spared prosecution and instead had their British citizenship revoked.
-Baty died in Ichinomiya, Chiba, and was honoured posthumously by Japanese dignitaries.
+During a tenure in Japan, Baty developed a legal philosophy that emphasized effective control over territory as the primary criterion for state recognition, a perspective used to justify Japanese expansionist policies.
+Baty defended Japan's actions in international forums, including the League of Nations.
+Despite the geopolitical tensions of World War II, Baty remained in Japan, continuing work for the Japanese government.
+Baty's alignment with Japanese policies led the British government to consider charges of treason; however, prosecution was ultimately avoided, and Baty's British citizenship was revoked instead.
+Baty passed away in Ichinomiya, Chiba, and was posthumously honored by Japanese dignitaries.

 Life and work